SahilChachra/Classifier-Pipeline-Timm-TensorRT/README.md

-# Template for Multiclass classifier in PyTorch for Classification with Timm model Implementation and TensorRT Export
+# Pipeline for Multiclass classifier in PyTorch for Classification with Timm model Implementation and TensorRT/Onnx Export

 ## Features/Options/Support
 1. Custom model file with Timm models